carlosega19/Btree-Introduction/README.md

 This is a type of tree which in each node stores a number of objects according to their order.

-In this C script, you will find a basic (not complete) handling of this order 3 structure.
+- In this C script, you will find a basic (incomplete) handling of this order 3 structure.

 ## Advantages